kzu/kzu.github.io/_posts/2023-08-15-sponsorlink-feedback.md

 just yet, and I most definitely disagree with those that think the status quo is just fine and we should just leave it at that.

-This is just a statement of fact, take as you want but believe me it's my honest feeling at this fork in the road: either SponsorLink works acceptably for folks and it gets significant traction (for myself but also others wishing to get sponsored for their OSS work), or I'm just
+This is just a statement of fact, take it as you want but believe me it's my honest feeling at this fork in the road: either SponsorLink works acceptably for folks and it gets significant traction (for myself but also others wishing to get sponsored for their OSS work), or I'm just